 Chairs for Gärsnäs

-Nomad is available through the Internet
+Nomad is available over the Internet

-Although many Swedes have sat on his chairs, few know him or of him.
-He’s always remained in the background.
-Until one year ago he did what he has always wanted to do ever since training as a cabinetmaker, namely sell his own furniture.
-It’s possible thanks to the Internet, quips Axelsson with a happy smile and refers to his Webshop, which Katarina handles for him.
-His "Nomad Collection" consists of chairs and tables for mobile use: light, folding, spanned with blue canvas, hand-crafted quality – made of course of beechwood.
-Which is by no means intended as a change from his work to date, as just in time for the "Stockholm Furniture Fair” Åke Axelsson is back on the Gärsnäs booth – in the midst of young colleagues such as David Ericsson or Fredrik Färg he’s busy presenting “Zen Conference”, his new upholstered chair.
-“You have to love what you do," he says.
+Although many Swedes have sat on his chairs, few know him.
+He always worked in the background.
+Until a year ago he did what he had wanted since his carpenter teacher: to sell his own furniture.
+Axelsson says with a cheerful smile and refers to his web shop, which is run by his daughter Katarina.
+His "Nomad Collection" consists of chairs and tables for mobile use, light, foldable, covered with blue canvas, handcrafted in quality - and of course made of beech wood.
+This is by no means to be understood as a farewell to his previous work, because Åke Axelsson is back at the Gärsnäs stand just in time for the "Stockholm Furniture Fair" and is presenting his new "Zen Conference" upholstered chair amidst young colleagues such as David Ericsson and Fredrik Färg.
+"You have to love what you do," he says.
 And Fredrik Färg adds: "Åke is cool".